nkosi-tauro/eportfolio/module_ssd/team.md

 - The team is also preparing for the upcoming Presentation on 13/07, these were the additional meeting points:
     - The project, did we meet all the requirements?
     - Have a look at the submission checklist.
-    - The 2 Powerpoint Slides That we can create for the presentation.
+    - The 2 PowerPoint Slides That we can create for the presentation.
     - The Upcoming Presentation (How will we present it?
-Will we divide the Presentation into 4 equal parts so everyone can have a chance to contribute?)
+Will we divide the Presentation into 4 equal parts, so everyone can have a chance to contribute?)
     - Functional Testing: We can each live test every component of the application in the meeting, to make sure it all works.